ans-group/sdk-dotnet-safedns/README.md

 ## Operations

-Several operations are available via `IUKFastSafeDNSClient`:
+Several operations are available via `IANSSafeDNSClient`:

 - `ZoneOperations()` - returns an instance of `IZoneOperations` for performing zone operations
 - `ZoneRecordOperations()` - returns an instance of `IZoneRecordOperations` for performing zone record operations